-What is the difference between EtG and FAEE?
+What is the difference between EtG and EtPa?

 Why would I choose to use one test over another?

 It is all case-dependent as to which test to use.
-If you wish to provide an average result up to six months, the FAEE test would allow this.
+If you wish to provide an average result up to six months, the EtPa test would allow this.

 Do you recommend against using either test-technology in isolation?

-In order to reduce the possibility of false positives to a minimum (1%), it is recommended that both markers need to be tested for, simultaneously.
+In order to reduce the possibility of false positives to a minimum (1%), it is recommended that both EtG and EtPa markers be tested, simultaneously.

-The Society of Hair Testing recently introduced their consensus which states that FAEE and EtG methods should be used simultaneously for detecting chronic excessive alcohol consumption assessment.
+The Society of Hair Testing recently introduced their consensus which states that EtG and EtPa methods should be used simultaneously for detecting chronic excessive alcohol consumption assessment.

 Some companies offer only EtG testing.
 What are the disadvantages of this?

 It is recommended that EtG testing is performed on the most recent 1-3 months of hair growth (approximately 0 – 3cm from the scalp).
 That is due to the fact that using the EtG test in isolation carries the risk of the ‘wash-out’ effect whereby the frequent washing and intense shampooing of a donor’s hair slowly removes the EtG marker that has been deposited onto the hair.
 As a result, this marker is sensitive to false-negative results.
 It is recommended to combine EtPa when EtG is used at all times.

 If there is a ‘wash-out’ effect when testing EtG with the potential risk of false-negative results, is this test still useful?